ffiori/highlight-api-demos/README.md

 ## Examples

 This section describes two examples of sites that make use of the Highlight API and intend to compare it to using spans to achieve the same goal.
-Note that, to be able to run the demos, Edge >93 or Chrome >93 is needed, and the browser should have the flag --enable-experimental-web-platform-features enabled (it can be turned on in edge://flags or chrome://flags under the name of 'Experimental Web Platform Features').
+Note that, to be able to run the demos, Edge or Chrome >= 93 is needed (although it's recommended to use >= 95 for testing including the latest patches), and the browser should run with the flag `--enable-experimental-web-platform-features` enabled (it can be turned on in [edge://flags](edge://flags/#enable-experimental-web-platform-features) or [chrome://flags](chrome://flags/#enable-experimental-web-platform-features) under the name of 'Experimental Web Platform features').

 ### Demo 1: Compare highlighting with and without using the API